WFP logoDesign System

 Use cases

-• Automatic font optimization and subsetting
+• Automatic font updates from Google

 Use Next.js font optimization